 An importing country may impose a requirement for listing.
 This means that the importing country will maintain a list of establishments that are allowed to export to them.
 In some cases, importing countries will expect the establishment to be successfully audited by their own officials.
 The department regularly hosts delegations of international officials conducting audits on establishments that want to export to these markets.

-Business must have an approved arrangement
+Applying for an approved arrangement

 Documentation of export consignments